JAYASREE24032006/EX4---Vigenere-Cipher/README.md

-## RESULT:
+## RESULT :
-The program is executed successfully.
+The program to encrypt a plain text and decrypt a cipher text using Vigenere Cipher substitution technique is executed successfully.